gustavorodrigues19/tasks-management/README.md

+# Tasks management app

+## Introduction
+In this app, manager creates and assign to technician execute them.
+When someone completes his/her task the manager receive a notification saying:
+`The tech Technician X performed the task First task on date January 30th 2023, 1:19:35 am`

 - Requirements:
-    - Types of users:
-        - manager
-        - technician

-    - manager:
-        - see all tasks from all technicians
-        - can delete tasks
+    This application has two types of users manager and technician

-        - notified when some technicians performs tasks
+    - manager: can see all tasks from all technicians, can delete tasks, notified when some technicians performs tasks

-    - technician :
-        - do his/her tasks
-        - see your tasks
-        - update your tasks
+    - technician : perform his/her tasks, see your tasks, update your tasks

-    - tasks:
-        - has summary (max:2500char)
-        - date it was performed
-        - summary contain personal information

 - Practical